grnet/synnefo/docs/cyclades-api-guide.rst

 Synnefo and OS/Compute APIs offer two reboot modes: ``soft`` and ``hard``.
-OS/Compute distinguishes between the two intermediate states (``REBOOT`` and ``HARD_REBOOT``) while rebooting, while Synnefo/Cyclades use the ``REBOOT`` term only.
+OS/Compute distinguishes between the two intermediate states (``REBOOT`` and ``HARD_REBOOT``) while rebooting, while Synnefo/Cyclades use only the ``REBOOT`` term.
 The expected behavior is the same, though.

 Request body contents::